woossi0/suite/docs/usermanual/source/install/windows/tomcat/geoserver/data.rst

 When upgrading, you will want to make use of your existing data directory:

 * OpenGeo Suite 4.8 and earlier stored the geoServer data directory in :file:`C:\\ProgramData\\Boundless\\OpenGeo\\geoserver`.
 This can be used as-is.
-The directory can be moved to :file:`C:\\ProgramData\\Boundless\\geoserver\\data`, which is the expected location for Boundless Suite.
+The directory can be moved to :file:`C:\\ProgramData\\Boundless\\geoserver\\data`, which is the expected location for Boundless Server.
 If you take this step please review and correct any file references that may have changed.

-* Boundless Suite 4.9 and later data directories can be used as-is, with no modifications.
+* Boundless Server 4.9 and later data directories can be used as-is, with no modifications.
 This directory is typically found at :file:`C:\\ProgramData\\Boundless\\geoserver\\data`.